roots/docs/trellis/local-development-setup.md

 Mounting an encrypted folder is not possible with Trellis due to an issue with NFS.

 Windows users have a slightly different workflow.
-See the [docs](https://roots.io/trellis/docs/windows/).
+See the [Windows docs](https://roots.io/trellis/docs/windows/).

+## WordPress installation

+Trellis installs WordPress on your first `vagrant up` with `admin` as the default user.
+You can override this by defining `admin_user`, as noted in the [WordPress sites options](https://roots.io/trellis/docs/wordpress-sites/#options).

 ## Re-provisioning